 - Heart failure

 Many antidepressant overdose symptoms are similar to those of antidepressant withdrawal.
-If you or someone you love is suffering from antidepressant dependence, understand that getting help now can allow you to achieve sobriety and greatly lower your risk for an overdose.
+If you or someone you love is suffering from antidepressant dependence, understand that getting help now can allow you to achieve long-term sobriety.

 Getting Help for Antidepressant Dependence

 Antidepressant dependence is commonly treated using a tapering method, which is when your doctor gradually reduces your doses until you’re no longer physically dependent on your medication.
-Tapering is a detox method commonly used at drug detox centers to help people overcome dependence on prescription drugs — including antidepressants.
+Tapering is a detox method commonly used to help people overcome dependence on prescription drugs — including antidepressants.
 Addiction treatment can help you stop using overdose antidepressants so you can achieve improved overall health and long-term sobriety.

 Call our 24/7 confidential helpline today at 877-959-7271 to speak with an addiction counselor and learn more about your treatment options.
 FindAddictionRehabs.com is devoted to helping you find a nearby treatment center ready to help you fight antidepressant dependence.